Tax-Free Childcare

 Who is Tax-Free Childcare for?

-To be eligible for the Tax-free Childcare Scheme, you must be working (and if you have a partner they must work too), and you must not be receiving any support through Tax Credits or Universal Credit.
-Most parents who are eligible for Universal Credit or Tax Credits can save more money using the childcare elements of these benefits instead of using Tax-Free Childcare.
+To be eligible for the Tax-free Childcare Scheme, you must be working (and if you have a partner they must work too), and you must not be receiving any support through Universal Credit.
+Most parents who are eligible for Universal Credit can save more money using the childcare elements of this benefit instead of using Tax-Free Childcare.

 Periods on maternity leave, sick leave, paternity leave, parental leave, adoption leave and shared parental leave will count as being in work for any older children already enrolled in the scheme.
 However, eligibility is limited to the last 31 days of leave where parents are claiming for a new child, whose birth or adoption led to the time off.